CancerRxGene/gdsctools/doc/data.rst

     222222,    1,           2,            10,           20

-If you save that example in a file, you can read it with the :class:`~gdsctools.readers.IC50` class as follows:
+If you save that example in a file (or download it :download:`_static/ic50_tiny.csv`), you can read it with the :class:`~gdsctools.readers.IC50` class as follows:

 .. doctest::